Learn the common signs of mental illness in adults and adolescents.

 Symptoms of mania include:

 Bipolar disorder requires long-term treatment.
 Do not stop taking topiramate even when you feel better.
-Only your healthcare provider can determine the length of topiramate treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 Missing doses of topiramate may increase your risk for a relapse in your mood symptoms.

 Do not stop taking topiramate or change your dose without talking to with your healthcare provider first.